Mozilla-Campus-Club-Cummins/Hacktoberfest2021_Moz_Cummins/Contributing.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the master branch of this project.
+Soon we'll be merging all your changes into the master branch of this repository.
 You will get a notification email once the changes have been merged.